pkqs90/Notes-on-Online-Courses/Big-Data-Analysis-with-Scala-and-Spark/week2.md

 In fact, in Spark, *aggregate* is a more desirable reduction operator a majority of the time.
-Because much of the time when working with large-scale data, our goal is to **project down from larger/more complex data types**.
+Because much of the time when working with large-scale data, our goal is to ***project down from larger/more complex data types.***

 ## Pair RDDs

-In short: Pair RDDs are **distributed key-value pairs**.
+In short: Pair RDDs are ***distributed key-value pairs***.

 Why?
-Because is it very common in world of big data processing to **operate on data in the form of key-value pairs (pattern from mapreduce)**.
+Because is it very common in world of big data processing to ***operate on data in the form of key-value pairs (pattern from mapreduce).***

 Useful because: Pair RDDs allow you to act on each key in parallel or regroup data across the network.